dotlang/language/README.md

 ```
 - You cannot assign values in `struct` section because it is not a place for code.
 You just define fields and possibly compile time evaluatable constants.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed internally.
+So the only valid combination that can come before `_` is `this._xxx` not `obj._xxx`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.
 - You can define default values for method parameters (e.g. `int func1(int x, int y=0)`).
-- You can not have methods with the same name.
+- You can not have methods with the same name in a single class.
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`).
-- Value of a variable before initialization is empty.
-You can check for empty value by: `if(not x)`.
+- Value of a variable before initialization is `nil`.
+You can also return `nil` when you want to indicate invalid state for a variable.
-- When a variable is empty and we call one of it's type's methods, the method will be called normally with empty `this`.
+- When a variable is nil and we call one of it's type's methods, the method will be called normally with nil `this`.
 If we try to read it's fields, it will crash (like Objective-C).
-- If a method has no body, you can still call it and it will return empty value.
+- If a method has no body, you can still call it and it will return `nil`.
+You can also call methods on a `nil` variable and as long as methods don't need `this` fields, it's fine.
-- If a class can have invalid states (nil state), it has to define `nil` member of it's type (and possible initialize it on static constructor).
-This will be used when variables of that class are defined but not given a value: `MyClass mc;` Then `mc` will be `MyClass.nil`.
-If a class does not have `nil` any variable defined of its type, MUST be initialized upon declaration.
-You can check for nil value like other checks: `if (myVar == MyClass.nil) ...`
 - You can initialize your classes with a simple value if you have appropriate assignment defined in the static instance:
 ```
 //in MyClass.e